ArashPartow/exprtk/readme.txt

 For the above denoted custom functions to be used in an expression, an instance of each function needs  to be registered with a  symbol_table that  has been associated with the expression  instance.
-The following demonstrations how all the pieces are put together:
+The following demonstrates how all the pieces are put together:

    typedef exprtk::symbol_table<double> symbol_table_t;
    typedef exprtk::expression<double>     expression_t;